 Proprietary funds.
 The proprietary funds provide the same type of information found in the government-wide financial statements, but in more detail.
 In addition to the single enterprise fund, SACC, that was discussed earlier, Helena has four internal service funds, Warehouse, Print-shop, Self (health) Insurance, and Liability Insurance.
-The net position of the Print-shop increased by \$39,269, primarily due to a slight reduction in operating expenditures.
-In an attempt to eliminate deficit cash balance in the Warehouse, payroll and operating expenditures related to the Warehouse were paid by the general fund.
-As a result, net position increased by \$54,984.
-The net position of the Self-Insurance fund decreased by \$656,269, largely the result of a few high cost claims.
+The net position of the Print-shop remained relatively constant, increasing only \$1,894.
+The Warehouse continues to operate at a loss, which was exacerbated when it had to close in mid-March due to the COVID 19 pandemic.
+The Warehouse net position decreased by \$12,168.
+The net position of the Self-Insurance fund increased slightly by \$395,438 largely due to the cancellation or postponement of elective medical procedures because of the pandemic.
 Premium increases continue to be substantially less than national averages.